Suillus tomentosus

 Suillus tomentosus is a species of mushroom.
-The common names of the species are blue-staining slippery Jack, poor man's slippery Jack, and woolly-capped suillus.
+The common names of the species are blue-staining slippery jack, poor man's slippery Jack, and woolly-capped suillus.
+It is edible for most people, but may cause gastric upset in others and it resembles poisonous species.

 Description

 The cap is 5-12 cm wide, pale to orange-yellow with grayish brownish or reddish tomentum, and viscid while fresh.
 The fibrillose-scaly surface of the cap helps distinguish it from other species in the genus.
 The tubes are yellow and become blue when bruised.
-The stipe is 3-11 cm tall and 1–3 cm wide, grandular dotted and the color is similar to the cap.
-The cap is scaly and has fibrillose.
+It has no veil.
+The stipe is 3-11 cm tall and 1–3 cm wide, glandular dotted and the color is similar to the cap.

+The spore print is dark olive brown to brown.
 The spores are brownish when they are young.
-The spore print is dark olive brown to brown.
 The species stains fingers blue.
-It has no veil.

 The yellow interior of the mushroom should slowly turn green-blue when cut with a knife.